rj45/starjay/docs/cpu_isa_manual.md

 Both `ra` and `ar` may be used as temporary registers if they are not otherwise used.
 They are caller saved.

 See the calling convention below to understand better how `fp` and the frame stack work.
+In hardware, there is a `kfp` and `ufp` register for the kernel and user mode frame pointers respectively, and there is a mux to select between them based on the `km` bit in the `status` CSR to be the value of `fp`.
+There is also a mux on the input when `fp` is written to write to the appropriate register based on the `km` bit.

 ### 2.1.
 Computer Status Registers